yvvki/bunup/docs/docs/extra-options/unused.md

 # Unused

-Bunup detects and reports unused dependencies in your project.
+Bunup detects and reports unused or incorrectly categorized dependencies in your project, helping you maintain a clean dependency tree and keep your `package.json` up to date.

 ## Usage